T Techclick All lessons

 You have 4 weeks before your ZDTA exam date.
 Looking at the blueprint weights, where should you spend the most hours?

-Why b: ZIA + ZPA Core sum to roughly 45% of the exam weight.
-No combination of low-weight domain mastery can carry you to 70% if the two cores wobble. (a) is partly true for cheap marks but cannot be the primary allocation. (c) over-indexes a ~10% domain. (d) is a ~15% domain โ€” important but not the heaviest.
+Why b: Cyber Security Services + Basic Connectivity + Basic Data Protection sum to ~56% of the exam weight.
+No combination of low-weight domain mastery can carry you to the 80% pass mark if those three wobble. (a) is true for some cheap marks but cannot be the primary allocation. (c) over-indexes a 10% domain. (d) is the smallest domain at 4%.

 Q2